 I might also say some question has been raised as to whether or not the committee understands that this audit was an LEAA audit.
-There has never been any question of the fact that this was an LEAA audit, point?
+There has never been any question of the fact that this was an LEAA audit, and I am glad to make that clear at this time.

 Mr. FASCELL.
-Mr. Chairman, may I interrupt the chairman at this
+Mr. Chairman, may I interrupt the chairman at this point?